 Most cards we sell allow for double-sided printing, except for self-adhesive and ultrathin cards.
 However, PVC cards are the most common.

 Some re-transfer printers work better with composite cards.
 If you have an access control system you may need ‘Smart’ cards.
 Ask for more details.

 These vary hugely.
-If you are looking to print a couple of hundred staff ID cards a year or less, it isn't really so important as typically the ID printers are cheaper to buy in the first place..
+If you are looking to print a couple of hundred staff ID cards a year or less, it isn't so important, as typically the ID printers are cheaper to buy in the first place.

 Costs vary typically from 12p per card to 34p per card for a single sided full colour print, plus the cost of the blank card (premium white cards cost 6p each or less).
 Monochrome (single colour) printing is as cheap as 1p per print.

-You can work out the print cost for each printer yourself, simply by dividing the cost of the ribbon by the number of prints it provides.
-If you want to save time however, give us a call on +44 (0)1724 277777.2) Single or multi-feed
+You can work out the print cost for each printer yourself, simply by dividing the cost of the ribbon by the number of prints it provides

-Unless specified, all of our printers can be connected via a USB cable to your computer.
-All of our printers run on Windows XP, Vista and 7 and most work with Windows 8 and 10.
-We list the compatibility in the product description.
-If you wish to usea card printer with Mac OSX, please be aware that even if the machine is listed as compatible, not all functionality is available from the driver due to Apple software restrictions.
+Unless specified otherwise, all printers can be connected via a USB cable to your computer.
+All printers run on Windows but check each unit for compatibility in the product description.
+If you wish to use a card printer with Mac OSX, please be aware that even if the machine is listed as compatible, not all functionality is available from the driver due to Apple software restrictions.

 If you require network connectivity, look out for machines advertised with an Ethernet (LAN) port.

 Direct to card printers are the most common as they are cheaper to buy and use.
 They do leave a very slight border around at least one of the edges of the card, but they are suitable for 9 out of 10 buyers.